 Research tells us that about two-thirds of dysthymics improve when they take antidepressants.
-The drugs used to treat Dysthymic disorder are exact same drugs used to treat Major Depression, including tricyclic antidepressants like imipramine (Tofranil), MAO inhibitors like phenelzine (Nardil) and serotonin uptake inhibitors like fluoxetine (Prozac), These drugs are all effective treatments for dysthymia.
+The drugs used to treat Dysthymic disorder are the same drugs used to treat Major Depression, including tricyclic antidepressants like imipramine (Tofranil), MAO inhibitors like phenelzine (Nardil) and serotonin uptake inhibitors like fluoxetine (Prozac), These drugs are all effective treatments for dysthymia.

 The two therapies that have been most effective in treating depression are CBT (cognitive-behavioral therapy), developed by Dr. Aaron Beck at the University of Pennsylvania in Philadelphia, and interpersonal therapy, developed by the late Dr. Gerald L. Klerman at Cornell and now being studied for possible applications for treating Dysthymia.

 Please remember that you can’t cure your partner’s Dysthymic Disorder with your words and love and support.
 Research shows that this approach might even backfire.

 The most you can do is to learn everything you can about this debilitating condition and circle the wagons.

 Yeah, that puts a lot on your plate.
 And if there are other marital issues besides your partner’s dysthymia, well frankly, that’s an additional burden too.

 Marital problems and depression are related.
 The more you argue, the more likely you both are to become depressed.
 Bickering and arguments are often reported as the events before the onset of depression (Kung, 2000).